 More information about the history of Kingsdon can be found in the documents below.

 This map allows you to access information from the 1911 census records of Kingsdon.
-Click on a spot to see who was recorded as living in each house, or click on a star to see an old photograph of the village.
+Click on a pin to see who was recorded as living in each house..